Eliza D'Oyly Burroughs: Discovery of Taversöe Tuick

-She was born in 1849 in Leamington Priors, Warwickshire and grew up in the Meadows in Edinburgh.
-Eliza was the daughter of Colonel William Geddes of the Bengal Horse Artillery and his wife Emma.
-Aged 21, she married Lt-General Sir Frederick Traill-Burroughs (1831-1905) on 4 June 1870.
-He had inherited an estate on Rousay, Orkney, to which the couple moved.
-Eliza's interest in art, politics, and charity meant she was strongly involved in life on Orkney.
-In 1893, work began building their home, Trumland House, which is where the Taversoe Tuick Chambered Cairn was discovered in 1898.
+Lady Burroughs wrote a report on Taversoe Tuick, which provides a detailed chronological overview of the events leading up to the discovery and the excavation of the cairn, accompanied by sketches, plans, and measurements.
+She signed off her report with 'Veronica' and not with her own name.

-Eliza wrote a report on Taversoe Tuick, which provides a detailed chronological overview of the events leading up to the discovery and the excavation of the cairn, accompanied by sketches, plans, and measurements.
-Eliza signed off her report with 'Veronica' and not with her own name.
-In her later life, Eliza described the excavation as '...one of the most interesting events of my life: a pursuit I can cordially recommend to anyone in search of excitement!'
+In her later life, Lady Burroughs described the excavation as '...one of the most interesting events of my life: a pursuit I can cordially recommend to anyone in search of excitement!'
 The findings of the excavation were published in 1903 by Sir William Turner, but Eliza was only credited for her illustrations.